-Until not long ago, standard data transfer protocols offered great capabilities, but were also difficult to handle.
+For a long time, standard data transfer protocols offered great capabilities, but were also notoriously difficult to handle.
 SOAP (Simple Object Access Protocol) was a prime example.
-However, use of a simpler alternative such as REST (Representational State Transfer) has grown exponentially because it provides numerous advantages.
+However, adoption of a simpler alternative such as REST (Representational State Transfer) has grown exponentially because it provides numerous advantages.

-“Nowadays, there are many applications and projects that use a REST API, and hundreds of companies that do business thanks to its features.”
+“Nowadays, there are many applications and projects that use a REST API, and hundreds of companies that do better business thanks to its features.”

-This interface between systems using HTTP to receive data or perform operations over it in various formats (such as XML and JSON) allows for a much faster handling.
-Nowadays, there are many applications and projects that use a REST API, and hundreds of companies that do business thanks to its features.
-It provides them with horizontal growth and they achieve a more efficient and logical API creation for Internet services.
+This interface between systems using HTTP to receive data or perform operations in various formats (such as XML and JSON) allows for much faster handling.
+Nowadays, there are many applications and projects that utilise a REST API, and hundreds of companies doing business thanks to its features.
+It provides them with horizontal growth and they achieve more efficient and logical API creation for Internet services.

 Why choose REST?

-- Due to its scalability.
+- Scalability.
 This protocol stands out due to its scalability.
-Thanks to the separation between client and server, the product may be scaled by a development team without much difficulty.
+Thanks to the separation between client and server, a product may be scaled by a development team without much difficulty.

-- Due to its flexibility and portability.
+- Flexibility and portability.
 With the indispensable requirement for data from one of the requests to be properly sent, it is possible to perform a migration from one server to another or carry out changes on the database at any time.
 Front and back can therefore be hosted on different servers, which is a significant management advantage.

-- Due to its independence.
-Due to the separation between client and server, the protocol makes it easy for developments across the various areas of a project to take place independently.
+- Independence.
+With the separation between client and server, the protocol makes it easy for developments across a project to take place independently.
 In addition, the REST API adapts at all times to the working syntax and platform.
-This offers the opportunity to try several environments while developing.
+This offers the opportunity to use multiple environments while developing.

 REST advantages over SOAP